trainlinerecruitment/library/README.md

 For now, while the application is being tested, the library only wants to store their book records in memory, but, in future they will likely want to swap memory storage for another more permanent storage solution.

 Please implement a RESTful API service that will enable the above scenarios.

----

-## Notes
-- You may utilise any libraries and frameworks you wish to achieve the business scenario above.
-- Please ensure though that you don't prepare any code in advance, we would like to see you work on this exercise from scratch during the interview call :)